Anomalous resonance in Weyl semimetals: A holographic study of non-linear effects: Numerical solutions with back-reaction

 with $\hat{E}_0 = 0.028 \Lambda$, $t_1\Lambda=1.42$, $w\Lambda=0.284$.
 We give a more detailed account of how to numerically solve the fully back-reacted time evolution in \ref{numerics}.

 We show the result for the boundary current $J_x^2/(8\pi G_5 \Lambda^3)$ in units of the scalar source $\Lambda$ in figure \ref{fig:current_b=1.2} (note that the upper index in $J_x^2$ is a flavor index, not a squared current).
 The blue solid curve is the exact, numerically computed result, with full back-reaction of the gauge fields and the scalar field.
 The red dotted line there is the linearized approximation, where we linearize around the equilibrium state at late times $t\to\infty$.
 For sufficiently large $\lambda$ and small temperature the decay rate of the mode tends to zero.
 As also observed in \cite{Meiring:2023wwi} non-linear effects dominate the evolution at early times, but a quasi-normal mode approximation describes the further evolution already early on, here at $t\Lambda \approx 2$.
 The exact solution is almost indistinguishable from the quasi-normal mode with frequency $\omega/\Lambda =12.8382 - 0.0011 i$, computed for the geometry at late times (we'll quantify the difference in Fig. \ref{fig:temperatureAnddelta}).
-We chose the electric pulse in such a way that its Fourier transform's support includes the frequency $\text{Re}(\omega)/\Lambda=12.8382$. \\ As argued in \cite{Waeber:2024ilt} it is not surprising that we find long lived excitations in the small temperature limit in Einstein-Maxwell-Chern-Simons theory, even after deforming it by an uncharged scalar.
+We chose the electric pulse in such a way that its Fourier transform's support includes the frequency $\text{Re}(\omega)/\Lambda=12.8382$. \\ As argued in \cite{Waeber:2024ilt} it is not surprising that we find long lived excitations in the small temperature limit in Einstein-Maxwell-Chern-Simons theory, even after deforming it with a scalar.
 While qualitative independence of the results from scalar matter content was expected, the results shown in the second plot in Fig. \ref{fig:temperatureAnddelta} are surprising.
 In the first plot on the left hand side in Fig. \ref{fig:temperatureAnddelta}, we show the temperature as a function of time.
-The short electric pulse, creating the current oscillations in Fig. \ref{fig:current_b=1.2}, leads to an increase in temperature, which in turn increases the decay rates, both for exact and linearized solutions.
+We approximate the temperature $T$ via Strictly speaking, this relation only holds exactly in equilibrium.
+It yields a good approximation for the temperature initially and at late times, where the persistent current oscillations still induce small metric fluctuations that are imprinted on the observable defined in (\ref{E:temperature}). \\ The short electric pulse, creating the current oscillations in Fig. \ref{fig:current_b=1.2}, leads to an increase in temperature, which in turn increases the decay rates, both for exact and linearized solutions.
 On the right in Fig. \ref{fig:temperatureAnddelta} we show the difference in decay rates

 where $\gamma(t)$ is the exact decay rate extracted from numerical solutions with back-reaction and $\gamma_{\text{qnm}}(t)$ is the decay rate extracted from quasi-normal mode frequencies computed around the geometry at time $t$.
 Expanding the decay rate at late times in the amplitude $\epsilon$ of the current oscillations, once the gauge field source has been switched off, one gets